DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 *   **A weekly calendar:** They know what their obligations are tomorrow, on Thursday, or over the weekend.
 *   **Mundane background noise:** Even during intense moments, their mind will flash to random daily stresses—cleaning a dirty paintbrush, mending a frayed ribbon, or worrying about a sibling.

 This breaks the usual AI sycophancy.
-The characters don't exist just to cater to you; they have a complex inner world, and they have somewhere to be.
+The characters don't exist just to cater to you; they have a complex inner world and they have somewhere to be.
 You are simply stepping into a scene in progress.

 ---